Dr. Jesse Sally Performs a Live Platelet Rich Plasma Procedure with Patient Permission

 Originally shared on Facebook Live: Watch a live platelet rich plasma procedure to treat bicep tendon and rotator cuff tears

 About nine months ago, one of our patients suffered a throwing injury to his shoulder.
 Thinking the pain would go away and it would heal by itself, he put off treatment.
 Over the last few months he has experienced significant pain doing everyday activities: reaching behind him into the back seat of his car, holding objects in front of him, rotating his shoulder in any way, gripping items – the list goes on.
-In less than 15 minutes on January 8th, this patient started on his way to a pain-free and functioning shoulder, all thanks to a platelet rich plasma procedure with Dr. Sally at Regenexx – a quicker, safer, and more effective alternative to shoulder surgery.
+In an out-patient procedure on January 8th, this patient started on his way to a pain-free and functioning shoulder, all thanks to a platelet rich plasma procedure with Dr. Sally at Regenexx – a quicker, safer, and more effective alternative to shoulder surgery.
 See our patient’s introduction and an overview of the condition and the platelet procedure with Dr. Sally:

 Of course there’s more to the process than the actual procedure, but we wanted you stop see how this very successful procedure can be accomplished in a minimally invasive way.
 Before the procedure is a thorough exam and review of the patient’s MRI and past treatment history.
 On the same day of the procedure we draw the patient’s blood to extract the platelet rich plasma needed for the procedure.